Huevitos congelados: Music

 Zacarías M. de la Riva, the composer of the previous two entries, returned to provide the score for the film.
-The soundtrack was performed and recorded in Budapest, Hungary.
+The soundtrack was performed and recorded in Budapest.

 Release

-The film was released digitally exclusively on the Vix+ service, in contrast to previous theatrically-released entries.
+The film was released digitally exclusively on the ViX service, in contrast to previous theatrically released entries.
 It was also released alongside on sister platform Pantaya in limited release.

 Rodolfo Riva explained the release following the COVID-19's impact, as well as the restructuring of the company.
 "We are in a process of restructuring the company and part of that is defining what is family content and what is content for adolescents and adults[.]
 Definitely the times and the pandemic led us to see these streaming systems[...] they developed, there was a boom, and that's where it's happening now[;] the audience is moving there, so, that's where we're going," he said.

 Future

-A spin-off film focused on Confi, the Cascarón character, is reportedly in development.
+A spin-off film focused on Confi, is reportedly in development.